nre-learning/nre-blog/content/post/2020-02-10-launching-nrelabs-io.md

 ## Greatly Improved Learner Experience

-In the last few years, we've spent a lot of time thinking about how to make the actual learning experience within NRE Labs even more awesome, and I think this new version is a great step forward.
+In the last few months, we've spent a lot of time thinking about how to make the actual learning experience within NRE Labs even more awesome, and I think this new version is a great step forward.
 We've made a few key improvements in this version:

 - Everything is **faster**, and more immersive and responsive.
 The old site worked fairly well, but only on really good internet connections.
 The new site uses much lighter-weight components, which makes the experience much snappier.
 - The lesson interface is minimalist.
 As much real estate as possible was given to the terminal and the lesson guide, and unhelpful distractions have been eliminated.